niall-garden/niall-garden/content/bitter medicine.md

 anyway.
 A second alarm goes off meaning
 it's time to wake my eldest.
 This is the life
 I chose and the gradient I lean into.
-The coffee swishes, lukewarm in the cup. as I knock back my dark, bitter medicine.
+The coffee swishes, lukewarm in the cup as I knock back my dark, bitter medicine.

 🌿

 [[poems]]

+>I think that the final line might be a bit of a false tail, a bit too neat and familiar and probably a cliche.
+I might change it but keep the title as it is.